Semon Knudsen: General Motors

-Knudsen's success at Pontiac led to his promotion to general manager of Chevrolet Division in 1961.
+Knudsen's success at Pontiac led to his promotion to general manager of the Chevrolet Division in 1961.
 While at Pontiac he was noted for his interest in performance, and this continued with the introduction of the Chevrolet Super Sport models.
 He also insisted on changes to improve the safety of the Chevrolet Corvair, which was not reported publicly until it was revealed by John DeLorean in his book On a Clear Day You Can See General Motors.
-Knudsen also reportedly rejected an idea to offer a Pontiac version of the revolutionary Corvair in favor a front-engine compact car to be offered by Oldsmobile (as the F-85) and Buick (as the Special) for 1961.
-Pontiac introduced its version of the Buick-Olds-Pontiac compact as the Tempest for 1961, but gave that car some unique engineering features such as a slanted four-cylinder engine (which was really half of a Pontiac 389 V8), rear swing axles and a rear transaxle (both derived from the Corvair) driven by a flexing shaft to eliminate the driveshaft hump for increased interior space.
+Knudsen also reportedly rejected an idea to offer a Pontiac version of the revolutionary Corvair in favor of a front-engine compact car to be offered by Oldsmobile (as the F-85) and Buick (as the Special) for 1961.
+Pontiac introduced its version of the Buick-Olds-Pontiac compact as the Tempest for 1961, but gave that car some unique engineering features such as a slanted four-cylinder engine (half a Pontiac 389 V8), Corvair-derived rear swing axles and a transaxle (driven by a flexible shaft to eliminate the driveshaft hump for increased interior space).